 To prevent any residual water from freezing in your water lines, you’ll need the following supplies:

-- Holding tank cleaning solution and a cleaning wand for holding tanks OR Some laundry detergent and a bag of ice cubes
+- Holding tank cleaning solution and a cleaning wand for holding tanks or laundry detergent and a bag of ice cubes

 - A water-heater bypass kit